cloudforet-io/cloudforet-io.github.io/content/en/docs/concepts/identity/rbac/understanding-policy.md

 - CUSTOM: You can use a policy with self-defined permissions for each domain.
 It is useful to manage detailed permission for each domain.

 {{< alert title="Note" >}}
-*MANAGED Policy* is published on *Official Marketplace* and managed by the SpaceONE team.
+*MANAGED Policy* is published on *Official Marketplace* and managed by the CloudONE team.

 *Custom Policy* is published in the *Private Repository* and managed by the administrator of each domain.
 {{< /alert >}}